U.S. Bank Brokerage Account Review

 FDIC-Sweep Program

 A self-managed account that has uninvested cash can elect to have the cash position swept into U.S. Bank, where it will be protected by the FDIC.
 Only one bank is used in this program, which means $250k of insurance is the maximum available.
 Money already on deposit with other accounts with U.S. Bank will reduce this maximum level of protection.
 Interest is earned on funds held with U.S. Bank through the sweep program.
 It is available to full-service clients as well.
-As already mentioned, a free cash balance in a robo account is used to buy more ETF shares.
+In an advisory account, uninvested cash is swept into one or more money market mutual funds instead.

 Margin